-1. Complete, realistic, and viable start-up and three-year operating budgets, provided through the Financial Plan Workbook (Exhibit 6) as Attachment Y (required form), that align to the Academic and Organizational Plans.

-The start-up and three-year operating budgets are provided as Attachment Y.

-- 2. Budget Narrative.
-A detailed budget narrative that clearly explains reasonable, well-supported cost assumptions and revenue estimates, including but not limited to the basis for revenue projections, staffing levels, and costs.
+- 1. Complete, realistic, and viable start-up and three-year operating budgets, provided through the Financial Plan Workbook (Exhibit 5 and 5a)) as Attachment S, that align to the Academic and Organizational Plans. - 2.
+Budget Narrative.
+A detailed budget narrative that clearly explains reasonable, well-supported cost assumptions and funding estimates, including but not limited to the basis for funding projections, staffing levels, and costs.
 The narrative must specifically address the degree to which the school budget will rely on variable income (especially for grants, donations, and fundraising) and must include the following: - a.
 A description indicating the amount and sources of funds, property, or other resources expected to be available not only via per-pupil funding but also through corporations, foundations, grants, donations, and any other potential funding sources.
-The description must note which are secured and which are anticipated; explain evidence of commitment, and provide such evidence as Attachment Z (no page limit), for any funds on which the proposed school's core operation depends (e.g., grant award letters, MOUs); and describe any restrictions on any of the aforementioned funds. - b.
-A sound contingency plan to meet financial needs if anticipated revenues are not received or are lower than estimated, including contingencies for scenarios where the official enrollment of the proposed school is substantially lower than projected and/or anticipated variable income is not received.
-The contingency plan must also include a Year 1 cash flow contingency, in the event that revenue projections are not met in advance of opening. - c.
-If the proposed school has a virtual or blended learning program, a clear and comprehensive description of the necessary costs for delivery of such program, including costs associated with hardware, software, peripheral needs (cases, headphones, chargers, etc.), storage, and network infrastructure needs, as applicable.
+The description must note which are secured and which are anticipated; explain evidence of commitment, and provide such evidence as Attachment T (no page limit), for any funds on which the proposed school's core operation depends (e.g., grant award letters, MOUs); and describe any restrictions on any of the aforementioned funds.